hgeaydem/openshift-virt-labs/docs/workshop/content/network-setup.md

 In this section we're going to be configuring the networking for our environment.

-With OpenShift virtualisation we have a few different options for networking - we can just have our virtual machines be attached to the same pod networks that our containers would have access to, or we can configure more real-world virtualisation networking constructs like bridged networking, SR/IOV, and so on.
+With OpenShift Virtualization we have a few different options for networking - we can just have our virtual machines be attached to the same pod networks that our containers would have access to, or we can configure more real-world virtualization networking constructs like bridged networking, SR/IOV, and so on.
 It's also absolutely possible to have a combination of these, e.g. both pod networking and a bridged interface directly attached to a VM at the same time, using Multus, the default networking CNI in OpenShift 4.x.

 In this lab we're going to enable multiple options - pod networking and a secondary network interface provided by a bridge on the underlying worker nodes (hypervisors).
 Each of the worker nodes has been configured with an additional, currently unused, network interface.
 To utilise this we'll need a bridge device, `br1` to be created so we can attach our virtual machines to it.